By mercy and truth iniquity is purged: and by the fear of the LORD men depart from evil. ~Proverbs 16:6

 Prevention is the means by which something bad or hurtful is inhibited or circumvented because of good actions.
 An example of prevention is scheduling an annual physical examination with your doctor to maintain good health.
 An old maxim says, "An ounce of prevention is worth a pound of cure."
 Proverbs 16 is a chapter on prevention.
 It exhorts us on the power of prevention.
 Notice with me three areas of prevention that are helpful to our Christian life.

 There is the prevention from heartache.

 Proverbs 16:3 tells us, “Commit thy works unto the LORD, and thy thoughts shall be established.”
 We desire to make the right decisions in life.
 Much heartache comes to us from making decisions without seeking the Lord’s counsel.
 This verse teaches us a great principle for preventing heartache in our life.
-Committing our works to the Lord means rolling our desires, thoughts, and will upon the Lord.
-This is another way of saying having complete faith in God.
+Committing our works to the Lord means to roll out our desires, thoughts, and will upon the Lord.
+In other words, have complete faith in God.
 It is giving God our fears, footsteps, and future and allowing Him to establish for us our thoughts and path.
-It is putting God at the forefront of our life and every step we take in order to prevent a life of heartache.
+It is putting God at the forefront of our life and in every step that we take in order to prevent a life of heartache.

 There is the prevention for holiness.